ccloc

 Type: double

 Begin of processing time window relative to the TP pick.
-As filtering may result in artefacts, the processing window should start before the AIC window allowing all artefacts to be diminished.
+The processing window should start before the AIC window allowing all filter artefacts to be diminished.

 profile.$name.ppicker.signalBegin